Tdas-christ/LLM_Project3/README.md

 ## Project Overview

 ToDoGenie is an innovative to-do list application designed to streamline task management using both traditional text input and advanced voice recognition technology.
 The application leverages Flask for server-side logic, Semantic UI for a sleek and responsive user interface, and SQLite for efficient task storage and management.
-Key features include converting voice recordings to text, enriching task descriptions with detailed instructions using the Ollama LLM, and managing tasks effectively.
+Key features include converting voice recordings to text, enriching task descriptions with detailed instructions using Llama-3 70b (referenced using Groq API), and managing tasks effectively.

 ![image](https://github.com/user-attachments/assets/9e5e1ad0-e6d2-4142-8bec-5ae5845e8b7c)